Pathology Resident Elective Rotations

 The Office of the Chief Medical Examiner (OCME) for Washington, DC, in conjunction with the George Washington University Office of Graduate Medical Education, offers a one-year fellowship in Forensic Pathology.
-The program is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME).
-The fellow will operate under the direct supervision of the OCME’s board-certified staff pathologists and will complete between 200 and 250 autopsies and postmortem examinations.
+The Accreditation Council for Graduate Medical Education (ACGME) fully credits the program.
+The fellow will operate under the supervision of the OCME’s board-certified staff pathologists and complete between 200 and 250 autopsies and postmortem examinations.

-The OCME has its own dedicated transport service, ABMDI (American Board of Medicolegal Death Investigators) certified investigators, an identification unit, an ABFA (American Board of Forensic Anthropology) certified forensic anthropologist and forensic photographers.
+The OCME has its own dedicated transport service, ABMDI (American Board of Medicolegal Death Investigators) certified investigators, an identification unit, an ABFA (American Board of Forensic Anthropology) certified forensic anthropologist, and forensic photographers.
 The OCME conducts approximately 1000 full autopsies per year in its state-of-the-art facility.
 See the most recent completed annual report here.
 The American Board of Forensic Toxicology fully accredits the forensic toxicology laboratory.

-Fellow responsibilities include completing rotations through the various services of the OCME and managing their own caseload.
+Fellow responsibilities include completing rotations through the various OCME services and managing their caseload.
 Training will also include didactics to concentrate on more common subjects, including gunshot wound injuries, fire-related deaths, blunt and sharp force injuries, infant and child deaths, and courtroom testimony.
 The fellow will also take calls with investigators and attend death scenes.
 The fellowship includes a rotation through the Department of Forensic Sciences.
-Consultations and additional sign out in neuropathology and cardiac pathology are available, and scholarly activity with national and local conference presentations is required.
+Consultations and additional sign-ups in neuropathology and cardiac pathology are available, and scholarly activity with national and local conference presentations is required.
 The OCME also participates in various fatality review conferences, which the fellow will be able to attend.

 Information for Applicants